 Some authorities believe that insulin resistance is the primary problem that leads to the other conditions involved in the syndrome.
 Simply stated, insulin resistance is a condition in which insulin doesn’t work as well as it should.
 One of insulin’s jobs is to allow glucose in the blood to enter the cells of the body, where it can be used for energy.
 In people who are insulin resistant, more and more insulin is required to make this happen.
 Another of insulin’s jobs is to signal the liver to secrete less glucose into the bloodstream.
 In many insulin-resistant individuals, the liver may continue to secrete a lot of glucose into the bloodstream despite the presence of lots of insulin.
 Up to one-third of American adults are estimated to have some degree of insulin resistance.

 Insulin resistance may lead to hyperinsulinemia, or too much insulin in the bloodstream.
 As the body becomes less and less efficient at using insulin, the pancreas must secrete more and more insulin to keep blood glucose levels in the normal range.
 Some scientists think that insulin resistance and hyperinsulinemia, independent of their effects on blood sugar levels, can promote heart disease through insulin’s effects on blood vessel walls and the blood’s tendency to clot.

-The syndrome is a major concern of treatment guidelines issued in 2005 by the National Cholesterol Education Program (NCEP), which refer to it as metabolic syndrome.
-The NCEP was established by the U.S. National Heart, Lung, and Blood Institute to help lower the toll in illness and death caused by heart disease.
+The syndrome was a major concern of treatment guidelines issued in 2005 by the National Cholesterol Education Program (NCEP).
+The NCEP was established by the US National Heart, Lung, and Blood Institute to help lower the toll in illness and death caused by heart disease.
 According to the NCEP, metabolic syndrome raises the risk of heart disease as much as cigarette smoking does.
 A person should be regarded as having metabolic syndrome, say the guidelines, if any three of the following risk factors are present: